Power of Youth Challenge: COVID-19 Response Grants

 - Keeping the Promise – what we ask of you: An agreement to follow-up with APA and report back on progress of project which includes

-- Check in with APA youth leaders as project ongoing-- twice, more help is available if requested
+- Check in with APA leaders as the project is ongoing-- twice, more help is available if requested

-- Participate in the technical assistance – webinars, Instagram Live, Twitter chats.
+- Participate in the technical assistance – webinars, Instagram Live etc.

 - Promote project on social media channels using #PowerofYouth